Skip to main content

 Loading...

-Client APIs are endpoints that allow you to reach Unity Services as the player of a Unity project.
-These endpoints will typically be called in the application (i.e. in game) following the action of a player.
+Client APIs are endpoints that allow you to access Unity Services as a Unity project user.
+These endpoints are called inside the project after a user has performed an action.

 Unity Authentication is currently supported for the following Unity Gaming Services: